 Checking In For Your Flight

-Boarding Pass: is a document provided by an airline during check-in, giving a passenger permission to board the airplane for a particular flight.
-As a minimum, it identifies the passenger, the flight number, and the date and scheduled time for departure.
+A boarding pass is a document provided by an airline during check-in, giving a passenger permission to board the airplane for a particular flight.
+At a minimum, it identifies the passenger, the flight number, and the date and scheduled time for departure.
 Boarding Passes are always required to board a flight.
 Often times airlines accept paper or electronic boarding passes (on phone or tablet).
-For more inforation: http://en.wikipedia.org/wiki/Boarding_pass.

 Checking-in in-person allows you to check in your baggage, if checking luggage, at the same time as checking in for your flight.